-If your phone is nearby, then you should call the police and, if necessary, EMTs to the scene.
+If your phone is nearby, you should call the police and, if necessary, EMTs.
 Don’t try to administer first aid unless you’re confident in your abilities.

 Most vehicle rollovers involve only one automobile.
-If others were affected by the crash, then you should do everything you reasonably can to render them aid.
+If others were affected by the crash, you should do everything you reasonably can to aid them.

 Above all, try to stay calm.
 One of the worst things you can do in any crisis is panic.

 Who’s to blame for your vehicle rollover accident?

 It’s always best to speak with an experienced car accident lawyer in a situation like this.
 We’ve already discussed the role that road conditions and vehicle designs can play in causing a rollover accident.
 If you believe that any of these factors are to blame for your injuries, you have every right to seek legal action.
 Here’s what you can do in the meantime to start building your case:

 - Take pictures and make videos of the scene: Photographic evidence can go a long way toward proving your account of the accident.